 Web Accessibility (a11y)

-Web a11y, or making content usable by people with disabilities is required by law.
-The word 'a11y' is the short form of accessibility and it means that there are 11 characters between the first and last letters of the word.
-Per the WDN's 4.1 Style Book - section 0.1 websites are required to meet both the WCAG 2.0 level AA standard for web accessibility as well as the Section 508 standard.
+Web accessibility, or making content usable by people with disabilities, is required by law.
+The word ‘a11y’ is the short form of accessibility and it means that there are 11 characters between the first and last letters of the word.
+Per the WDN’s Standards Guide - section 3.1 websites are required to meet both the Web Content Accessibility Guidelines (WCAG) 2.0 level AA standard for web accessibility as well as the Section 508 standard.
 It is important to note that the current legal landscape reflects the requirement of these standards.
-A11y is already baked into the global regions of the framework.
+Accessibility is already baked into the global regions of the framework.
 All you need to worry about is what you place in the

 - Ensure that your HTML follows correct semantics wherever possible.
 Use HTML regions, ensure that your document outline is correct (based on heading elements)